Bogala/langton-ant-dojo/STEP_4.md

 });
 ```

-Now, we have to connect the Grid too
+Now, we have to connect the Grid as well:

 __Grid.container.spec.tsx__
 ``` jsx
 import 'core-js';